thiborose/alector_corpus/README.md

 - gecko driver
 - selenium python package

-You will also need to be registered ont alector's website.
+You will also need to be registered on alector's website.

 ### Installation of gecko driver:
 1. Download and extract the latest release (https://github.com/mozilla/geckodriver/releases).
 Example :